bkesterbyld/sitewire/content/pages/index.md

         media_width: fifty
       - content: >
-          Your team approves the draw and  Sitewire notifies your wire department, or you can optionally do same-day bank transfers.
+          Your team approves the draw and  Sitewire notifies your wire department, or you can optionally do same-day bank payments.
 As the draw closes, the service generates analytics for go-forward budgeting and borrower risk scoring.
         actions: []